The Effectiveness of Rosetta Stone App on EFL Learners Listening Comprehension on the Student of Sman 5 Cirebon

 License

-This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.
+This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

-Copyright for this article is held by the journal MATCHA: Journal of Modern Approaches to Communication, Humanities, and Academia and is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
-The article may be used and shared for non-commercial purposes with proper attribution and distributed under the same license.
-Full license details: https://creativecommons.org/licenses/by-nc-sa/4.0/
+Copyright for this article is held by the authors under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+The article may be used, shared, and adapted for any purpose with proper attribution and distribution under the same license.
+Full license details: https://creativecommons.org/licenses/by-sa/4.0/